 Policy reference: FA Guide 1.1.C.90 Care (FTB), 2.1.1.110 Death of an FTB or regular care child, 4.1.3 Nominees, 4.1.3.30 Responsibilities of nominees, 4.3.6 Payments to a third party, 4.4.10 Security notice issued

-Whenever there is any question of the individual's capability to consent to the appointment of a nominee or any concerns as to an existing arrangement, the delegate must investigate the situation further.
-Where the individual is deemed incapable of providing consent the delegate must obtain documentary evidence to support any decision to appoint a nominee.
+Centrelink must also take into consideration the wishes (if any) of the individual, which may include the consent of the individual, before appointing a person as the individual’s payment nominee, except where the nominee is being appointed as a result of a security notice.
+Although the individual’s consent is not strictly required, whenever there is any question of the individual's capability to express their wishes or consent to the appointment of a nominee, or any concerns as to an existing arrangement, Centrelink must investigate the situation further.
+Where the individual is deemed incapable of expressing their wishes or providing consent (other than in relation to a security notice), Centrelink must obtain documentary evidence to support any decision to appoint a nominee.

-There may be times where an individual is not capable, for example due to an intellectual/physical constraint, of consenting to the appointment of a nominee.
-In these cases, a delegate may appoint a nominee on behalf of the individual with attention to supporting evidence and where the delegate is fully satisfied that the nominee is required and will act in the individual's best interests.
-The decision made by the delegate to appoint a nominee in these circumstances must be fully documented.
+There may be times where an individual is not capable, for example due to an intellectual/physical constraint, of expressing their wishes or providing consent to the appointment of a nominee.
+In these cases, Centrelink may appoint a nominee on behalf of the individual with attention to supporting evidence and where Centrelink is fully satisfied that the nominee is required and will act in the individual's best interests.
+The decision made by Centrelink to appoint a nominee in these circumstances must be fully documented.

-Where an individual has a psychiatric disability, a nominee can be appointed in these instances where there is a court-appointed arrangement such as a Guardianship Order provided by the Mental Health Tribunal.
+Where an individual has a psychiatric disability, a nominee can be appointed where there is a court-appointed arrangement such as a Guardianship Order provided by a Mental Health Tribunal.

-Where an individual is subject to a security notice (4.4.10) or is charged and confined in relation to the death of their FTB child/ren, the Secretary may direct that any FA payments be made to a payment nominee appointed by the Secretary.
+Where an individual is subject to a security notice (4.4.10), Centrelink may appoint a payment nominee and direct that any FA payments be made to the payment nominee.

 Act reference: FAAct section 57GI(5) For the purposes of subsection (4), paragraph 219TD(2)(b) …, section 57GI(6) For the purposes of subsection (4), section 219TN …